dmartino74/linux-git-cheatsheet/readme.md

 | `grep [pattern] [file]`| Searches for a pattern in a file             |
 | `top`               | Displays real-time system processes
-/  df -h              / Shows disk space usage in human-readable format /
+/  df -h              / Shows disk space usage in human-readable format / /  du -sh [dir]       / Displays the size of a directory                /

 ## 🌱 Git Commands